trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 [![The banner of the CloudCannon status page](/img/blog/status-page/banner.png){: .screenshot srcset="/img/blog/status-page/banner.png 800w, /img/blog/status-page/banner@2x.png 1600w"}](http://status.cloudcannon.com/)

 This article will break down how each section was created and their purpose.
-An unbranded version of the status page is available on Github.
+An unbranded version of the status page is available on GitHub.

 ### Components

 The components section describes the different parts of your application.
 CloudCannon consists of six different components which we can toggle into different states given an outage or reduced performance.
 To develop this section we used a Jekyll collection called `components`.
-The `components` are a set of markdown files under the `_components` folder which look like:
+The `components` are a set of Markdown files under the `_components` folder which look like:

 {% highlight html %}
 ---